 The Holy Eucharist completes Christian initiation into Jesus Christ and his Church.
 What is the Eucharist and why it is so important?
 Vatican II’s “Constitution on the Sacred Liturgy explains:

 At the Last Supper, on the night he was betrayed, our Savior instituted the Eucharistic sacrifice of his Body and Blood.
 This he did in order o perpetuate the sacrifice of the cross throughout the ages until he should come again, and so to entrust to his beloved Spouse, the Church, a memorial of his death and resurrection: a sacrament of love, sign of unity, a bond of charity, a Paschal banquet “in which Christ is consumed, the mind is filled with grace, and a pledge of future glory is given to us.”

 Adults who are baptized and practicing their Catholic faith, may prepare for Holy Eucharist through a specialized adult formation program called R.C.I.A.
 More about RCIA

-Requirements: Child must be in grade 2 or older, have celebrated his/her First Reconciliation enrolled in Sunday Religious Education or attend Catholic School, to enroll in sacramental prep for First Eucharist.
+Child must be in grade 2 or older, have celebrated his/her First Reconciliation enrolled in Sunday Religious Education or attend Catholic School, to enroll in sacramental prep for First Eucharist.
 Contact our Catechetical Ministry Office for more information.